Introduction

 -

-Plug in the Huawei USB stick (if already plugged, eject it first) and check the output of the
+Connect the Huawei USB stick (if already plugged, eject it first) and verify its detection using

 lsusb